Enable Echo Devices Parental Controls With Amazon FreeTime

 Originally Amazon Echo devices parental controls were limited and accessed through Amazon Household on the primary Amazon.com account.
 These settings allowed parents to set up children as members of the household.
 However, they could only opt to completely restrict child members’ access to purchased content, specific devices, and voice-purchases.

-Enable Echo Devices Parental Controls Soon
+Enable Echo Devices Parental Controls

 Amazon announced plans to roll out new parental controls on May 9th, 2018.
-These parental controls options will be available for owners of Echo, Echo Dot, and Echo Plus.
+These parental controls options are available for owners of Echo, Echo Dot, and Echo Plus.
 These will be an expansion of the existing FreeTime for Kindle Fire controls.
 The settings will allow Echo users to block explicit music and content, set up time limits, and pause the device completely.
 The new FreeTime for Alexa will also enable a “kid-friendly” version of Alexa.
 The “kid-friendly” version will allow kids to ask Alexa questions and receive responses that are suited for children.

 If they ask questions that are inappropriate or sensitive Alexa will encourage them to ask an adult.
 Additionally, with “Magic Word” enabled Alexa will even thank kids for saying, “please.”
 One downside, however, is that Echo devices are unable to recognize whether a speaker is a child or an adult.
 Parents will need to manually turn controls on and off for any communally used device.
 As well, the Echo Spot and Echo Show will not support the new FreeTime settings at this time.